ivanproskuryakov/Aisel/README.md

 ```bash
 bower install
 ```
+Bower is a command line utility.
+Install it with npm.<br/>
+$ npm install -g bower<br/>

 Once this steps is done you will be able to access admin section from http://yourwebsitename.dev/administration/ and frontend at http://yourwebsitename.dev/